teotenn/blog.teoten.com/content/posts/2023/my_first_golem_app.md

 As I mentioned earlier, using the `golem` functions to create the scripts gives us the option of adding tests files in the style of `thestthat`.
 I think that the unit test is critical for any kind of software because it gives confidence when doing modifications.
 Thus, before moving any further with improvements, I decided to have a functional unit test ready.

+For this step I went myself through the tests automatically created by `golem` first.
+In this aspect, `golem` does not offer anything special, but the book mentions good practices, practical advises and useful examples to for testing shiny apps.
+Therefore, I am not going in detail for this section.
+I basically used `testthat` as usual and implement some tests within `testServer`.

+Something that I can do recommend for a person who is not so familiar with Shiny is to go through the section [Mastering Reactivity](https://mastering-shiny.org/reactivity-intro.html) of [Mastering Shiny](https://mastering-shiny.org/index.html) which explains reactivity in detail and helps a great deal at designing a proper unit test for shiny apps.

 # Conclusions

+My conclusions are kind of mixed feelings about `golem`.
+I find the book a fantastic read to improve my knowledge and skills with Shiny and I would recommend it to anyone using Shiny.

+When it comes to the package and the framework, I would recommend it to someone who wants a simple and quick way to create production ready apps in Shiny.
+It will require some learning in the framework but the e-book is a great source for that and following it can be almost enough.
+Golem is great to automatize certain processes in shiny, generate snippets and obtain all kind of tools directly from the box.

+I am more a person who likes coding it myself before automating it.
+I like to know what is going on and why and after that I can either accept some automating tool or create my own.
+Therefore, `golem` is not for me.
+I don't like the way how it organize things and I definitely don't like the excess of code and dependencies that it generates for my shiny apps, specially if these are simple ones.
+On the other hand, I like how it organizes the modules and I learned some useful and practical things from creating a `golem` app which I am ready to implement in my next app.
+It is always good to learn something new and get a different perspective on something we are used to do in our own way.